 3. Charge for extras.
 I’m sure you have experienced the client who always asks for that little bit extra… “Can you remove that car from the driveway?”, “Can you make this home look like it was shot in the evening?”, “I need these photos back by tomorrow morning.”
 All of these requests, although they may seem small, take up your time or your editor’s time.

-As we all know, time is money and therefore requests like these should have a cost attached to them.
+As we all know, time is money, and therefore requests like these should have a cost attached to them.
 Your time is a valuable commodity and we believe that it is fair to charge your clients for any time that you spend above and beyond your normal workflow.

-If you approach situations like these in a knowledgeable, caring and professional manner, your clients should have no problem understanding why they would be asked to pay an additional cost.
+If you approach situations like these in a knowledgeable, caring, and professional manner, your clients should have no problem understanding why they would be asked to pay an additional cost.
 Most of the time these additional costs are between $5-$30 and your clients will be willing to pay a small additional fee.

 4. Make time to market yourself.
-As a business owner, we know that we should be spending time marketing our business.
+As business owner, we know that we should be spending time marketing our business.
 However, as real estate photographers sometimes we put marketing on the back burner.
 We know it can be hard to find time to update the prices on your website, post to your Facebook and Twitter pages, and make it to networking events to meet new clients but these are an important part of maintaining and growing your business.
 Try finding ways to better allocate your time and resources in order to help free up time for marketing and business development.
 One way to free up time is to use a real estate photo editing service, like PhotoUp.
 By using a real estate photo editing service you will be able to spend less time editing and more time marketing.
 Better yet you’ll be able to spend more time at night and on the weekend with the ones you love instead of being stuck behind a computer editing images.

 5. Get paid on time!
 One of the biggest problems real estate photographers have (or any small business owner for that matter) is being paid on time.
-A typical business practice is to be paid on “net 15” terms which specify that the net amount (the total outstanding on the invoice) is expected to be paid in full and received by the seller within 15 days after the service is completed.
-In some cases we have heard of real estate photographers who operate under a net 30, net 60 or even net 90 terms!
-Payment terms any larger than net 30 can be detrimental for real estate photography companies as they can easily rack up large amounts of accounts receivables which can greatly decrease the likelihood of you being paid for your hard work.
+Typical business practice is to be paid on “net 15” terms which specify that the net amount (the total outstanding on the invoice) is expected to be paid in full and received by the seller within 15 days after the service is completed.
+In some cases, we have heard of real estate photographers who operate under a net 30, net 60, or even net 90 terms!
+Payment terms any larger than a net 30 can be detrimental for real estate photography companies as they can easily rack up large amounts of accounts receivables which can greatly decrease the likelihood of you being paid for your hard work.
 One tip is to set up payments with your clients on the 1st and the 15th of every month.
-This way you can help your clients by breaking down their bill into two monthly payments and this will also help you manage your cash flow throughout the month.
+This way you can help your clients by breaking down their bills into two monthly payments and this will also help you manage your cash flow throughout the month.

 We hope that you have found these tips helpful and wish you the best of luck as you continue to grow and build your real estate photography business.
-At PhotoUp, our goal is to help real estate photographers grow and scale their businesses by offering them a scalable editing solution and state of the art technology platform.
+At PhotoUp, our goal is to help real estate photographers grow and scale their businesses by offering them a scalable editing solution and state-of-the-art technology platform.